-- 7.155 This sub-section contains the strategic policy on town and village centres.
+- 7.152This sub-section contains the strategic policy on town and village centres.
 It also includes a development management policy that sets out more detailed criteria for development in these centres.
-There is a further development management policy on shops outside centres, which sets out requirements for retail impact assessments. - 7.156 The market towns of Petersfield, Midhurst, Petworth and Lewes are the principal town centres within the South Downs National Park.
+There is a further development management policy on shops outside centres, which sets out requirements for retail impact assessments. - 7.153 The market towns of Petersfield, Midhurst, Petworth and Lewes are the principal town centres within the South Downs National Park and provide services to the surrounding rural communities.
 A brief description of each town centre, along with the village centre of Liss, is set out below.
 The main findings of the recent retail evidence study for Liss, Midhurst and Petworth is also set out.